-When it comes to TikTok content creators, the biggest name in beauty is Mikayla Nogueira, the makup artist and former Ulta employee who blew up during the app’s pandemic-era boom.
-In her latest review, she marvels at the power of L’Oreal’s Telescopic Lift Washable Mascara ($15), and fans are accusing her of using false lashes to boost her review.
+When it comes to TikTok content creators, the biggest name in beauty is Mikayla Nogueira, the makeup artist and former Ulta employee who blew up during the app’s pandemic-era boom.
+In her latest review, she marvels at the power of L’Oreal’s Telescopic Lift Washable Mascara ($15), and fans are accusing her of using false lashes to boost her review of the Telescopic Mascara.

-To respond to the controversy, hundreds of creators flooded the app’s For You Page with their own reviews to test Nogueira’s claims.
+To respond to the controversy, hundreds of creators flooded the app’s For You Page with their own reviews of the Telescopic Mascara to test Nogueira’s claims.
 Ironically, many came back with praises for the lengthening formula, creating a viral moment for the product despite the growing drama.